-- Total net premiums written were higher in 2019, particularly on unit-linked business, as ZLAP achieved a record level of domestic sales in 2019.
-The increase was partly offset by a reduction in new business inflows on the Italian portfolio which closed to new business in 2019. - Profits on the Health Insurance category were lower in 2019, mainly due to a €4.5m increase in technical provisions on the income protection portfolio.
-This increase was due to a one off impact on technical provisions from a change in demographic assumptions, and morbidity experience in 2019 compared to 2018. - Profits on the Index-linked and unit-linked insurance category were lower in 2019, in the main due to the underwriting performance of the Italian portfolio which was impacted in 2019 by a prudent decision to write off a tax receivable asset of €9.8m pending the outcome of a decision in the Italian Regional Tax Courts to the treatment of VAT on intra-group charges.
-Profits on the domestic portfolio within this category were higher in 2019, in line with the increasing book of business. - Underwriting profits on the Other Life line of business were lower in 2019 as the 2018 result benefit from a one off gain from an enhanced transfer value program on the Company's Defined Benefit Pension Scheme.
+- Total net premiums written were only marginally lower in 2020 despite the challenging environment presented by the COVID-19 pandemic.
+ZLAP had achieved a record level of domestic sales in 2019.
+2020 sales on unit linked business were in line with 2019 sales in the Health Insurance category were higher in 2020. - Profits on the Health Insurance category were higher in 2020 than in the prior year.
+2019 profits had been impacted by a €4.5m increase in technical provisions on the income protection portfolio.
+This increase was due to a one off impact on technical provisions from a change in demographic assumptions. - Profits on the Index-linked and unit-linked insurance category were lower in 2020.
+Profits on the domestic portfolio within this category were adversely impacted by investment market performance in the first half of the year, which was negatively impacted by the COVID-19 pandemic, reducing fund-based fee income.
+The underwriting performance of the Italian portfolio and the impacts of the UK IPB portfolio transfer, both discussed above, are also contained within this category. - Underwriting profits on the Other Life line of business were marginally higher in 2020.